Seawind 1370

 - The outside dining area is pretty small for a 45 footer.

-Seawinds are known for their sailing ability and the 1370 shouldn’t disappoint on that front.
+Seawinds are known for their sailing ability and the 1370 doesn’t disappoint on that front.
 She comes with an 80 sqm square top mainsail and a 36 sqm self tacker.
 They have moved the mast back on this design versus previous models which gives you a more powerful jib and a nicely balanced sail set up (which is an old Prout trick by the way).
+There is a reacher on a furler for lighter wind conditions and you can run an asymmetrical spinnaker off the carbon bowsprit at the bow.

 The 1370 has fixed keels so she won’t point as high as a daggerboard cat like the Balance 482 but she’s no slouch upwind, particularly when the wind freshens up.